Have you just grabbed a gluten-free pasta that is high in salicylates?

-When on the FAILSAFE or RPAH elimination diet, make sure you don't grab a gluten free pasta that is high in salicylate and glutamate by accident.
+When on the FAILSAFE or RPAH elimination diet, make sure you don't grab a gluten-free pasta that is high in salicylates and glutamates by accident.
 Many have done just this.

 Finding a gluten free pasta while on the elimination diet should be easy but it is made complicated by one ingredient: corn.

-If you can tolerate wheat, regular pasta is an easy choice as usually only contain wheat and water.
+If you can tolerate wheat, regular pasta is an easy choice as it usually only contains wheat and water.
 Most regular wheat pasta will be suitable.

 Pasta (GF) and Corn flour

 Many gluten-free pastas have corn flour (= maize flour) as the main ingredient or part of the gluten-free flour mix.
 Corn/maize flour is high in salicylates and glutamates.

 Always read the ingredient list carefully and avoid if there is corn flour (or maize flour) listed.